netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 copy-config
 : The copy-config operation can be used to copy contents between datastores.
-The server MUST ensure the txid values retain the same txid values as in the soruce datastore.
+The server MUST ensure the txid values are retained and changed as if the data being copied had been sent in through an edit-config operation.
-: If copy-config is used to copy from a file, URL or other source that is not a datastore, the server MUST ensure the txid values are changed for the versioned nodes that are changed or have child nodes changed by the operation.

 delete-config
 : The server MUST ensure the datastore txid value is changed, unless it